Charity and Homelessness

 Write on the WB CHARITY and below the heading the following: "How much?; What kind?; Any you avoid?; Charity begins at home."
 Elicit from the Ss the following information: 1) "How much money do you give each year to charity?
 Nothing; Very Little; or More than one week's wages?"
 For those who answer that they do not monetarily donate--perhaps because they are Ss with little income--ask if they are planning on giving to charities in the future, when they are earning money regularly.
 2) "Which charities do you give to?
 Local; National; or International?"
 Share the T's own charitable history, with the Humane Society of the United State (HSUS) (national) and Children International (international).
 3) "Are there any charities you would not give to?
 Why not?"
 "How can we trust that the donated money actually funds the charitable act, and not just the charity organization (the business)?"
 Mention Charitynavigator.org.
 4) "There is a proverb in English: 'Charity begins at home.'
 What do you think this means?
 Do you have a similar saying/proverb here in Turkey?"
 (T answer: Be kind, generous, and loving first at home)

 Organize the WC into their PBL groups (or allow them to choose).
 Instruct the groups that they are going to create their own charity for some social problem.
 "You, as a group, are going to present your charity, and how you are going to raise the funds, to the WC next week.
 This will be your midterm presentation.
 Your T has 1 MILLION POUNDS to invest/donate.
 You are trying to convince your T, and the WC, that your charity deserves the 1 million pounds for funding and support."
 Reference the Ss to the elevator pitch activity in their Prep Listening/Speaking workbook ('Leap Advanced: Listening and Speaking', page 35).
 The Ss can use this activity to help structure their charity presentation.
 Each person should speak for around 1.5 minutes, so the presentation should last around 6 to 7.5 minutes in total, depending on the group number (group of 4 or group of 5).
 The groups should use some form of visuals, and visual aids, to support their presentation.
 Reference the previous PBL project (from the Fall).
 Allow time for questions and for the groups to decide on their presentation topic.
-Write on the WB: 1) What social problem does their charity address?
-2) What solution to this social problem does their charity provide?
-3) How will they raise funds for their charity?
+Write on the WB: 1) What social problem does the charitable organization address?
+2) What solution to this social problem does the charitable organization provide?
+3) How will you raise funds for your charity?